Battling addiction and ready for treatment?

 You Can Get the Support You Need

-If you or your loved one is looking for help with a substance use disorder, you can call the Substance Abuse and Mental Health Services Administration (SAMHSA) Helpline at 1-800-662-4357.
+If you or your loved one is seeking help with a substance use disorder, call the Substance Abuse and Mental Health Services Administration (SAMHSA) Helpline at 1-800-662-4357.

 Alternatively, the SAMHSA program locator can provide a referral for the types of treatment programs available in your area.